- Healthy Places

 FOOD SERVICE ESTABLISHMENT REQUIREMENTS

-- Prepare food in a kitchen that is approved and regularly inspected by the Snohomish Health District.
+- Prepare food in a kitchen that is approved and regularly inspected by the Snohomish County Health Department.

 - Display your annual permit for customers and inspectors to see.

 - All employees must be trained to handle food safely and have their Food Workers Card.